rpalfray/rpylib/README.md

 ## Scripts

 #### For the paper:
-The scripts below were run on a supercomputer via Slurm; the Slurm scripts are saved in _rpylib/slurm/slurmscripts_ which call the python scripts in _/slurm/pythonscripts_ themselves calling the following scripts:

-Benchmark of the CTMC scheme in _rpylib/scripts/benchmark/_ :

- 1. `cds.py`
- 2. `first_to_default.py`
- 3. `series_representation.py`

-MLMC weak/strong convergence rates in _rpylib/scripts/mlmc/convergence_ :

- 4. `mlmc_convergence_1d.py`
- 5. `mlmc_convergence_copulas.py`
- 6. `mlmc_convergence_sde.py`

-and multilevel Monte-Carlo (MLMC) applications to unidimensional Lévy processes, Lévy copulas and Lévy-driven SDE in _rpylib/scripts/mlmc/applied_ :

- 7. `mlmc_applied_1d.py`
- 8. `mlmc_applied_copulas.py`
- 9. `mlmc_applied_sde.py`
+See the _slurm_ folder.

-### Other scripts:
+### Additional scripts:

-Other scripts are available in _rpylib/scripts/statistics_.
+Other scripts are available in _scripts/statistics_.
 These scripts allow to plot the distribution of the spot underlying of the Levy process simulated by Monte-Carlo (either directly from the SDE or from the CTMC scheme).